“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “Huh?
 Then—" Sairek began, but seeing movement to his side, he immediately spun around and clenched his teeth as the creature began to move once again and work its way upright, a terrible hissing sound coming from it.

-A young boyish voice from up above caused them to jerk their heads up as from out of the trees, an armored and caped lad emerged from up above, silver greaves emitting a soft ethereal glow as a greatsword was held up above his head.
+A young boyish voice from up above them caused them to jerk their heads up as from out of the trees, an armored and caped lad emerged from up above, silver greaves emitting a soft ethereal glow as a greatsword was held up above his head.

 With a strained and exerted grunt, he swung the sword downwards just as he was about to land and the creature finished standing upright, cleaving the creature from top to bottom all eight feet.
 Its body let out a shudder as the greatsword made a clanging sound from hitting the dirt path and the lad landed in a crouch.